Calgary man charged in fatal shooting on Christmas Day

 "Members of the public may have information related to the whereabouts of Hagos, and we want to work with them to locate him.
 However, if anyone is attempting to assist Hagos in evading us, we are equally committed to holding them responsible," said Staff Sgt.
 Sean Gregson with the homicide unit.

-Undated image of Yosief Hagos, the 22-year-old wanted for second-degree murder in connection with a Christmas Day shooting in Calgary.
+Undated image of Yosief Hagos, charged with second-degree murder in connection with a Christmas Day shooting in Calgary.
 (CPS)

 Police say anyone who sees Hagos should call 911 immediately as he is considered armed and dangerous.